Net (polyhedron): Existence and uniqueness

 Four hexagons that, when glued to form a regular octahedron as depicted, produce folds across three of the diagonals of each hexagon.
 The edges between the hexagons remain unfolded.

 Many different nets can exist for a given polyhedron, depending on the choices of which edges are joined and which are separated.
 The edges that are cut from a convex polyhedron to form a net must form a spanning tree of the polyhedron, but cutting some spanning trees may cause the polyhedron to self-overlap when unfolded, rather than forming a net.
 Conversely, a given net may fold into more than one different convex polyhedron, depending on the angles at which its edges are folded and the choice of which edges to glue together.
 If a net is given together with a pattern for gluing its edges together, such that each vertex of the resulting shape has positive angular defect and such that the sum of these defects is exactly 4π, then there necessarily exists exactly one polyhedron that can be folded from it; this is Alexandrov's uniqueness theorem.
 However, the polyhedron formed in this way may have different faces than the ones specified as part of the net: some of the net polygons may have folds across them, and some of the edges between net polygons may remain unfolded.
 Additionally, the same net may have multiple valid gluing patterns, leading to different folded polyhedra.

 Unsolved problem in mathematics: Does every convex polyhedron have a simple edge unfolding?

-In 1975, G. C. Shephard asked whether every convex polyhedron has at least one net, or simple edge-unfolding.
+In 1975, G. C. Shephard asked whether every convex polyhedron has at least one planar net, or simple edge-unfolding.
 This question, which is also known as Dürer's conjecture, or Dürer's unfolding problem, remains unanswered.
 There exist non-convex polyhedra that do not have nets, and it is possible to subdivide the faces of every convex polyhedron (for instance along a cut locus) so that the set of subdivided faces has a net.
 In 2014 Mohammad Ghomi showed that every convex polyhedron admits a net after an affine transformation.
 Furthermore, in 2019 Barvinok and Ghomi showed that a generalization of Dürer's conjecture fails for pseudo edges, i.e., a network of geodesics which connect vertices of the polyhedron and form a graph with convex faces.